 - Home renovation grants to adapt living areas to accommodate your disability

-- Emergency care at a non-VA facility (for certain cases)
+- Emergency care at a non-VA facility (for certain claims)

 Special Monthly Compensation

-Veterans with certain medical expenses may be entitled for compensation above the 100 percent rating.
+Veterans with certain medical expenses may be entitled for compensation above the 100% rating.
 This is possible in more extreme cases where a veteran may have suffered from organ damage, a lost limb or is housebound and needs around-the-clock nursing care.

 To qualify for special monthly compensation, you must have:

-- One disability rated at 100 percent (either by the rating schedule or individual unemployability) and
+- One disability rated at 100% (either by the rating schedule or individual unemployability) and

-- Another unrelated disability rated at 60 percent or higher.
+- Another unrelated disability rated at 60% or higher.